Emerging Winemakers Competition and Symposium

 Since 2018, the Emerging Winemakers Competition and Symposium has presented some amazing and very informative speakers and seminars.
 Seminars that have ranged in topics from good sanitation cellar practice, traditional and non-traditional wine styles, choosing the right root-stock for your soil and climate, yeast choice; and how or how not to launch a wine brand.

-The 2021 Emerging Winemakers Competition and Symposium will be held virtually due to the Pandemic.
-Virtual seminars will be presented on Saturday April 24, 2021 followed by a Wine Competition Awards Ceremony and Roundtable Discussion between judges and wine competitors.
+In 2022 Emerging Winemakers Competition and Symposium will be both in-person and virtually Saturday, April 23, 2022, followed by a Wine Competition Awards Ceremony and Roundtable Discussion between judges and wine competitors.